zeroc-ice/ice/java/BuildInstructions.md

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.

-## IceGrid Admin Tool
+## IceGrid GUI Tool

-Ice for Java includes a graphical administrative tool for IceGrid.
+Ice for Java includes the IceGrid GUI tool.
 It can be found in the file `lib/icegridgui.jar`.

-The JAR file is completely self-contained and has no external dependencies.
+This JAR file is completely self-contained and has no external dependencies.
 You can start the tool with the following command:

     > java -jar icegridgui.jar

-In OS X there is also an application bundle named IceGrid Admin.
-You can start the IceGrid Admin tool by double-clicking the IceGrid Admin icon in Finder.
+On macOS, there is also an application bundle named IceGrid GUI.
+You can start the IceGrid GUI tool by double-clicking the IceGrid GUI icon in Finder.

 [1]: https://zeroc.com/distributions/ice